 Many of us admit to not reading enough.
 For whatever reason, we can’t seem to find the time to pick up a book.
 But what about just before going to bed?
-Reading a book as part of your bedtime routine can be very beneficial to your sleep and it’s a great way to relax and unwind after a hard day’s work.
-And did you know that reading before bed has lots of other benefits too?
-Mattressman explored the benefits for you here…

-Reading at any time of day is great for boosting your creativity levels so if you’re after inspiration for a project or you just want to boost your creativity, take a book to bed.
+When immersed in a book, we’re much more likely to experience the same fictitious environments in our sleep.
+So, if you’re after inspiration for a project or if you just want to boost your creativity, take a book to bed.